serhatilbey/csPETRA/README.md

 Because the data size is too big for github, I uploaded images of the 6 volunteers for different acceleration rates to the following link: https://bwsyncandshare.kit.edu/s/TSrtt5EQiifkKPN

+Use the 'load' function in Matlab to load 3D images to the workspace.

 Please, feel free to contact me, when you have questions:

 serhat.ilbey@uniklinik-freiburg.de